jasongaylord/JasonGaylord.com/_posts/2005/06/2005-06-09-unbelievable-wilkes-barre-announcement-and-goodyear-blimp.md

 Mayor Tom Leighton announced earlier this week that he had an "unbelievable" announcement for Wilkes-Barre.
 It turns out that it was more of an "unbelievable" disappointment.
 Here is the blurb from the [Wilkes-Barre Times Leader](http://www.timesleader.com/mld/timesleader/11856153.htm):

-> _Mayor Tom Leighton’s much awaited announcement of something “UNBELIEVABLE” coming to Wilkes-Barre turned out to be not a new business or industry for the city but instead a new marketing plan that Leighton hopes will foster a more optimistic attitude.
-The program centers on the phrase “I Believe...” and will seek to get people more involved and more positive about the city’s future._
+> _Mayor Tom Leighton's much awaited announcement of something "UNBELIEVABLE" coming to Wilkes-Barre turned out to be not a new business or industry for the city but instead a new marketing plan that Leighton hopes will foster a more optimistic attitude.
+The program centers on the phrase "I Believe..." and will seek to get people more involved and more positive about the city's future._

 For the WNEP article, [click here](http://www.wnep.com/Global/story.asp?S=3453693).